hirasso/rh-admin-utils/INSTALLATION.md

 ### Update Manually

 If `DISALLOW_FILE_MODS` is not set to `true`, you can update the plugin directly from the WordPress admin plugins screen, just like any other plugin.
 To avoid being blocked by GitHub, you can define a `RHAU_GITHUB_TOKEN` in your `wp-config.php` file.
+Learn more about [creating GitHub Tokens](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-fine-grained-personal-access-token)

 ```php
 // wp-config.php: